-Falaphol is a simple photo viewer for Windows, designed to show the most common formats - and Leica DNGs as fast as possible - keeping the photo at the same zoom level and position when switching between different photos (an infuriating omission in some viewers), and zooming in and out with the mouse wheel, relative to the mouse pointer (by choice).
+Falaphol is a simple color managed photo viewer for Windows, designed to show the most common formats - and Leica DNGs as fast as possible - keeping the photo at the same zoom level and position when switching between different photos (an infuriating omission in some viewers), and zooming in and out with the mouse wheel, relative to the mouse pointer (by choice).

 Falaphol is designed on and for Windows 10, but also works fine on Windows 7 (most likely also on Vista / Windows 8, but was not tested on those platforms).

 Falaphol doesn't do slideshows, albums, stories or add music.
 I consider it a simple photography tool for quick viewing and a bit of comparing, for me personally most useful because of the DNG addition.

 Falaphol can handle JPG, JXR (JPEG XR), TIFF, PNG, BMP, ICO, GIF, Moving GIF and for some people (like myself) most importantly: DNGs from Leica cameras (as fast as I could get it possible).

 Opening DNGs is slow, because they're raw.
 They need to be interpolated, expanded to 16-bit, gamma corrected, tone-curved and last but not least, converted to the right colorspace and transferred to bitmap.
 Then some cameras rely on the fixing of distortion, which also can eat away quite a bit of time.
 And to complicate: DNGs nowadays are huge in size.
 Obviously, the bigger they are, the more time it takes (in general, a doubling in dimensions takes four times longer to process).
 The S, S2 and Q2 are quite problematic in that respect.